openvcash/vcash-scripts/README.md

 # Vcash Install / Update Scripts

+## Dev branch, only for tests, don't use it for production !

 ## Warning !
 Please backup your existing wallet files (~/.Vcash/data/ folder).
 I can't be responsible if you broke something.